jabney/nmc-hw2/README.md

         "type": "pizza",
         "desc": "We failed in our duty to provide enough pizza options and now you are forced to build your own.
-Or perhaps you are just a wierdo. his pizza starts with cheese and then makes your every wish its command.", "price": {
+Or perhaps you are just a wierdo.
+          This pizza starts with cheese and then makes your every wish its command.", "price": {
           "small": 9.99,
           "medium": 11.99,